A Non-Perturbative Definition of the Standard Models: Introduction and Definitions

-There were many previous unsuccessful attempts, such as lattice gauge approach,\cite{K7959} Ginsparg-Wilson fermion approach,\cite{GW8249} Domain-wall fermion approach,\cite{K9242,S9390} and Overlap-fermion approach.\cite{NN9362,L9995} In the Ginsparg-Wilson fermion approach the to-be-gauged symmetry is not an on-site symmetry,\cite{CLW1141,CGL1314, Wang:2013yta, Wang:2017loc} and cannot be gauged.
-In the Domain-wall fermion approach, we have an extra dimension, where the dynamical gauge fields can propagate, which is inconsistent with experiments.
-The overlap-fermion approach is a reformulation of domain-wall fermion approach and also encounter problems.
+approach \cite{K7959}, Ginsparg-Wilson fermion approach \cite{GW8249}, Domain-wall fermion approach \cite{K9242,S9390}, and Overlap-fermion approach \cite{NN9362,L9995}.
+In the Ginsparg-Wilson fermion approach, the to-be-gauged symmetry is not strictly an onsite symmetry but only a quasi-local symmetry (see \ref{onsite} and \cite{CLW1141,CGL1314, Wang:2013yta, Wang:2017loc}, the quasi-local symmetry is still a non-onsite symmetry), thus it is much challenging to gauge.
+(The abelian chiral gauge theory is achieved by Ref.~\cite{L9995}, however, the non-abelian case is still an open question.)
+In the Domain-wall fermion approach, we have an extra dimension, where the dynamical gauge fields can propagate.
+The Overlap-fermion approach is a reformulation of the Domain-wall fermion approach.
+The above approaches normally start with a spacetime Euclidean lattice path integral and implement the Ginsparg-Wilson fermion.

+Instead, we consider a discretized spatial lattice Hamiltonian with a continuous time, with additional criteria (see \ref{localLatt}): (1) with a tensor product Hilbert space, (2) with all interaction terms bounded by a finite range of lattice spacings (called short-range interactions), (3) we only discuss onsite symmetries (see \ref{onsite}).
+Below we refer to our setup as a \emph{local lattice model}.\footnote{ {For a concrete lattice model, we mostly focus on a spatial lattice Hamiltonian.
+However, our arguments and Propositions \ref{p1}, \ref{p2} and \ref{p3} are more general than a Hamiltonian picture, they are also applicable to quantum field theory and spacetime path integral approaches.} }